LucaCastellaro/CNAS.Presentation/README.md

 # CNAS.Presentation

 ## Who
-I like building custom solutions that fit my needs, but as they are **not** professional solutions, i manually include my libraries over and over.
+I am a software engineer and I like building custom solutions that fit my needs.

+But as they are **not** professional solutions, i manually include my libraries over and over.

-This is not only in conflict with the DRY principles, but also a waste of time.
+This is not only in conflict with the DRY principle, but also a waste of time.

 ## Why
 To solve this *problem* i'm creating a set of libraries: